joshua-d-miller/macOSLAPS-Legacy/README.md

 Feedback
 --------
-I have only so far tested this in my environment so I would love for other people to test this and determine if it also fits their environment.
+All feedback I have received is positive so far but please continue testing this in your environment and let me know the results.

-Keychain
+Local Admin Keychain
 --------
-I'd like to get some feedback on how we should handle the keychain since we are changing the password to a random value.
+By default, the local admin you choose has its keychain deleted since we wouldn't know the randomized password.

 Credits
 --------------